TILoom6/TILoom6doc/til/3rd/sample_projects/play_scala/README.md

-# play framework on scala
+# play framework with scala

 ## install